mathesar-foundation/mathesar/docs/docs/user-guide/users.md

 How users and roles work together:

 - To access a database, each Mathesar user must be assigned a PostgreSQL role to be used for that database.
-- The user's permissions on anything _inside_ the database are determined by the corresponding role's permissions within PostgreSQL.
+- The user's permissions on actual data (in the [user database](./glossary.md#user-db)) are determined by the corresponding role's permissions within PostgreSQL.

     !!! info "Admin doesn't matter here"
-        The user's "admin" status with Mathesar _has no effect_ on the user's ability to do things within a database!
-It only affects operations outside the database.
-This includes configuring database roles and managing collaborators, even though those operations are presented within the Database section of the UI they are considered to be _outside_ the database.
+        The user's "admin" status with Mathesar _has no effect_ on the user's ability to do things with the _data_ in a database!
+The admin status only affects operations on Mathesar's [internal database](./glossary.md#internal-db) such as managing collaborators and their corresponding roles.

 - You can configure separate Mathesar users to share the same PostgreSQL role if you like.
 This is a good option if you want those users to have the same permissions on the data.
 - Or you can use separate PostgreSQL roles for different users.
 This is necessary any time you want different users to have different permissions on the data.